mikewng/graphnotelm/README.md

 Previously, the backend architecture for NoteGraphLM is that everything is ACTUALLY stored within a single JSON document locally or on DynamoDB.
 The goal was to move these implementations to store nodes individually from the NoteGraph, allow saves to be more efficient in writing only to a specific document instead of the entire document itself.
 Now, when you write to within a note, you are only writing to that note document itself, and you do not have to preprocess the entire graph each time for a save on your notes.
 This also does not disrupt IMPORT/EXPORT capabilities.
 The application still takes in the same JSON schema and outputs the same JSON schema.

 ## 🔜 Features Coming Soon...
-### Local MCP for GraphNotes
-GraphNotes can also double up as knowledge graph for LLMs.
-This can let the LLMs to gather context of your topic without needing to ingest the full context of it and instead just look up through the graph and relationships.
-Some use cases may include things like reducing context needed for agentic code editors to understand a code base upon new chats.

 ### Autogenerateable Flashcards and Quizzes
 Allows you to autogenerate flashcards and quizzes with the help of AI.
 This allows you to skip the menial task of creating these things and go straight to studying.
 It also directly connects to your confidence score, so reviews that you get wrong directly decrease your confidence score, and reviews you get right directly increase your score.

-### WaniKani API and Progress Integration
-I am a daily user of WaniKani, which is a flashcards review platform for learning Japanese Kanji and Vocabulary in a curated way.
-This integration aims to get a list of all the current user's learning kanji and vocab alongside the current mastery of the vocab/kanji as a numerical value.
-Relationship edges will be automatically linked between vocab and kanji.
-This is simply an API call fetch to the WaniKani API and an adapter layer that transforms the data into a NoteGraph document, which then loads to an existing or new NoteGraph.

-### AI Agentic Creation of Relationship Edges
-This is a little iffy for me, as it gives too much control to the AI - not in the sense that it is an impossible architectural design - but more so that this application was mainly designed for self-learning, and I think that manually adding relationships helps you better understand and memorize these concepts.
-For perhaps use cases of notegraphs in which are not primarily used for learning, I think adding this might help.

-### Updateable NoteGraph Metadata for LLMs
-You should be able to override certain portions of the system prompt, as by its default, it aims to be an objective AI in which provides you insights on learning.
-Prompts can change the AI's behavior in relation to the purpose of your notegraph.

 ### LLM Long Term Memory
 A more long lasting memory for the AI Assistant, allowing you to be more efficient with your AI usage and makes the AI more curated and scoped to the chat.
+In addition, have the ability to save chats.

 ### Light Mode
 For people that prefer a visually brighter tool.
 Can be toggleable and remembers your choice.